 SAP Concur strives to engage the development community in building and incorporating their applications with Concur business profiles.
 How does this work?
 SAP Concur API aims at two main use cases.

 Travel and itinerary support for business travelers.
 As business travelers book hotels and flights through providers’ apps, their travel data synchronizes with an SAP Concur traveler profile.
-For instance, if a user has a business trip flying United Airlines, he or she may connect a United MileagePlus profile to SAP Concur to make business trip reservations straight from the United Airlines Website.
-This way, all business trip data is sent directly to SAP Concur.
+For instance, if a user has a business trip flying United Airlines, he or she may connect a United MileagePlus profile to SAP Concur to make reservations straight from the United Airlines website, with all data sent directly to SAP Concur.

 Expense management.
 All payments that business travelers make during their trips are automatically synchronized with an SAP Concur profile to track expenses or pay from a corporate bank account.
 Uber, for instance, has integrated Concur for these purposes.